 Directions: From Patterdale, follow signs for ‘Hole-in-the-wall’ – a stile marking the start of the ascent.
 Then begin the thigh-busting climb towards the ridge.
 Follow the crest until the line meets Helvelyn and bag the summit, descending via a well-worn path.

 Recommended map: OL5 – The English Lakes, North-eastern Area

 Fear factor: 3/5

-Directions: Park in the A5 layby (or the National Trust carpark) and make your way to the base of the mountain, you can’t miss it.
+Directions: Park in the A5 layby (or the National Trust carpark) and make your way to the base of the mountain: you can’t miss it.
 Follow the path left of Milestone Buttress and up towards a large boulder field.
-Turn right up the boulders and scramble up scree slopes towards a steep rock step.
-Climb over the steps and follow a series of quartz slab up onto the crest of the ridge.
+Turn right up towards the boulders and scramble up scree slopes towards a steep rock step.
+Climb over the step and follow a series of quartz slab up onto the crest of the ridge.